 2. Identify And Solve A Community Problem

-At St. Stephens School, the 6th-grade pupils asked to consider their community and recognize difficulties that people in their community might be suffering.
+At St. Stephens School, the 6th-grade pupils were asked to consider their community and recognize difficulties that people in their community might be suffering.
 They identified that their teacher’s younger daughter had a problem with her legs, and had to wear unique straps on them.
 However, the straps would continuously fall off.
 Using a 3D learning program, the students attempted to solve this problem by making a uniquely designed clip that would keep the straps up.
 And they were successful!
 The students produced a clip that managed to hold up the straps correctly!

 3. Learn With The Buddy System

 The senior pupils at Fulham North Primary used the 3D learning program as a chance to mentor the younger pupils at their school.
 The experienced senior pupils were paired with a younger schoolmate and taught them how to utilize the 3D learning program software.
 The older pupils learned precious teaching skills, and the younger ones were acquainted with the incredible potential of 3D design and printing technology.
-One of the first projects the senior teachers helped the younger students with was designing a personalized Christmas ornament to present their parents!
+One of the first projects the senior teachers helped the younger students with was designing a personalized Christmas ornament to present to their parents!

 4. Represent Your Family’s Heritage

-Second-grade pupils from Mont Claire Elementary School challenged to design a 3D object that represented the heritage of their family.
+Second-grade pupils from Mont Claire Elementary School were challenged to design a 3D object that represented the heritage of their family.
 The students were learning about their heritage, which was an enjoyable and really personal task where the pupils could think profoundly and integrate everything they had discovered about their family.
-Every student given a chance to express their unique family history through a thoughtfully designed 3D object.
+Every student is given a chance to express their unique family history through a thoughtfully designed 3D object.

 5. Create A Stationery Holder

 Elanora State School pupils were asked to make their own stationery holder, which would keep their equipment organized in their desks.
-Students first formed their design in a 2D drawing.
+Students first formed their designs in a 2D drawing.
 The pupils alter that 2D drawing.
 Each student created a way to store their stationery supplies.

 6. Compose And Film A Story

 Year 1 Pupils used a 3D learning program to enhance their collaboration, storytelling, communication, and character development.
 Skills in from Scotch College Perth and Presbyterian Ladies College Perth.
 Each student used their imagination to create a character in the 3D design app, which they printed out.
-They associated with another student and used iPads to film a story that emphasized their 3D designed character.
+They associated with another student and used iPads to film a story that emphasized their 3D-designed character.
 This design took storytelling to a whole new level!